BivGEV/BivGEV/README.md

 ```

-##  Bivariate Generalised Extreme Value models in the presence of sample selection
+##  Bivariate Generalised Extreme Value model in the presence of sample selection